 Australia is a continent of contrasting scenery and landscapes.
 You have the arid desert of the outback and the lush tropical rainforest of Northern Queensland, while in the south there is a Mediterranean climate.

 As a lot of the country is uninhabited, this means that these places are often unspoiled and are all the better for it!
 This is one of the best reasons to visit Australia, as you have virtually the whole place to yourself!

 It’s no secret that Australians love their sport, no matter what part of the country you are in, sport is everywhere.
 As a sports fan, this was fantastic for me.

 I was able to go to numerous world-class events such as the Formula 1 in Melbourne and the British and Irish Lions Tour.
 The national sport is Australian Rules and it is definitely worth checking out during your time here!

 Although I wasn’t the biggest fan of Sydney, it is still a great destination.
-The harbour area is fantastic and seeing the opera house up close is incredible, as it really is a wonder of architectural design!
+The harbour area is fantastic and seeing the opera house up close is incredible.
+It really is a wonder of architectural design!

-The bridge is amazing as well, the first time you see it is quite special, as it pops into view walking around the city!
+The Harbour Bridge is simply breathtaking.
+The first time you see it is quite special, as it pops into view walking around the city!
 The numerous cafes and bars dotted around the city are also worth checking out!

 Australia is home to some great museums, despite its wrong reputation as having little or no culture!
 Each state has their own individual museum and these are definitely worth checking out, as they each have their own unique exhibitions.